-If virgin hair is minimally processed to ensure the roots and tips of hair traveling in the same direction, you also can think that virgin hair is remy hair.
+If virgin hair is minimally processed to ensure the roots and tips of hair travel in the same direction, you also can think that virgin hair is Remy hair.

 Pro tip: If you care about whether or not the hair extension is from a single donor, beware!
 In reality, majority companies’ Remy hair is NOT from a single donor.

 Virgin Hair VS. Raw Hair: What’s the Difference?